bkcapretta/bkcapretta.github.io/README.txt

 	- other.html: includes other things I've spent my time doing (film and non-profit work)

-- I am currently having trouble making http://www.cs.tufts.edu/~bcapre01/ direct to my github page
+- For implementing the redirection of http://www.cs.tufts.edu/~bcapre01/ I made it redirect to my domain name: biancacapretta.com which is connected to my github account (bkcapretta@github.io)

 2. Identify anyone with whom you have collaborated or discussed the assignment.
 - Max Bernstein helped me test my website locally.
 By typing